 Beats in the current at large field

-When the field is large (E=2 here),near beats develop with a beat period proportional to 1/U. The origin of the beats is not known.
+When the field is large (E=2 here), near beats develop with a beat period proportional to 1/U. The origin of the beats is a splitting in the DOS peaks by U.